 This is a question that I hear on a daily basis from claimants who are eager to finalize their case.
-There are many reasons that Workers’ Compensation cases are often very slow to settle.
+There are many reasons why New York workers’ compensation cases are often very slow to settle.

 The next reason settlements take so long involves the necessity of securing Medicare set-asides in many cases.
-A Medicare set-aside is a method of protecting Medicare’s interest in a Workers’ Compensation claim.
+A Medicare set-aside is a method of protecting Medicare’s interest in a New York workers’ compensation claim.
 Medicare has such an interest when the settling party is Medicare eligible or likely to become Medicare eligible within a certain time frame.

-The entire Medicare set-aside process, including CMS approval, can typically take between four months and one year.
-Once the set-aside number is procured by the insurance carrier or its vendor, it must be approved by the Centers for Medicare and Medicaid Services also known as CMS.
+Centers for Medicare and Medicaid Services approval, can typically take between four months and one year.
+Once the set-aside number is procured by the insurance carrier or its vendor, it must be approved by the CMS.
 CMS approval is often a four to eight month process in and of itself.

 The bottom line is even when all parties agree on a settlement amount the MSA/CMS process may have to be completed.
 That process will delay final settlement for many months.
 Once the set-aside has been presented to CMS there is nothing that either claimant’s counsel or insurance defense counsel can do to speed up the process.
 It is simply a waiting game.

-A final reason why Workers’ Compensation settlements take so long involves policies in place at the Special Funds Conservation Committee.
+A final reason why New York workers’ compensation settlements take so long involves policies in place at the Special Funds Conservation Committee.
 The Special Funds Conservation Committee is often required to reimburse an insurance carrier for some of the payments made to the injured worker.
 As such, their authorization and signature is required when any case, in which the Special Funds Conservation Committee is involved, is settled.
 In addition to the lengthy delays required to get the Special Funds Conservation Committee to authorize settlement, it can also take quite sometime to get their signature on the settlement documents.

 The Special Funds Conservation Committee also has in place a general rule that if they are agreeing to a settlement in one case than each and every other Workers’ Compensation case owned by the same claimant must be included in the settlement.
 This policy is baffling and often necessitates redrafting settlement agreements, retrieving archived cases, and/or re-negotiating settlement amounts.